prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 A few plastic parts here and there are okay and most cases have some plastic.
 However, ensure the plastic is strong and of high quality before risking your expensive components.

-**2.** A great gaming case has fantastic [airflow](https://linustechtips.com/main/topic/215986-how-important-is-airflow/){: target="_blank"}.
+**2.** A great gaming case has fantastic [airflow](/cable-management/).
 If your case doesn't have good airflow, your PC could overheat and shut down.

 Despite being able to handle high temperatures, your parts can become damaged if they are too hot.
 Whether you're using 80mm, 120mm, or 140mm case fans, *airflow is incredibly important!*